mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

    \lambda(t_1, t_2, E_1, S_1) - \lambda(t_1, t_2, E_1, S_0)
 $$

+According to this definition, a system is intelligent if from $t_0$ to $t_1$ it learns something useful for dealing with the environment encountered from $t_1$ to $t_2$.
+A system that performs already well at $t_0$ but cannot learn anything new will not be considered intelligent even if it outperforms other systems for optimizing the objective function.
+Humans might refer to such individual as wise, but as far as we are concerned, it is no longer capable of general intelligence.

 ## Criticism of the system/environment duality

 Our framework is based on a separation between a system and its